AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/programs/program-schedule-view/reschedule-a-batch-smart-campaign-in-the-program-schedule-view.md

   ![](assets/image2015-5-19-12-3a12-3a1.png)

 1. Great!
 The smart campaign has been rescheduled.
-The time can also be changed from the **Date** drop-down in the entry details.
+The time can also be changed from the **[!UICONTROL Date]** drop-down in the entry details.

    ![](assets/image2015-5-19-12-3a15-3a38.png)